StanfordVL/iGibson/docs/installation.md

 ## Examples

-We provide multiple examples to get you started!
+We provide a lot of examples to get you started in your research!
 Check the folder [igibson/examples](https://github.com/StanfordVL/iGibson/tree/master/igibson/examples) and the description [here](examples.md).

 After installing the code and downloading the demo data, you should be able to try out a simple robot navigation demo executing: